 How to bake pecan pie cheesecake bars

 Don’t be intimidated by the 3 layers in this cream cheese pecan bars.
 Making each one is easy peasy!
-(Watch the video for visual instructions.
-For the detailed recipe, scroll to the bottom of the page for a printable recipe card.)
+Watch the video for visual instructions and scroll down for step-by-step photos.

-How to make the graham cracker pecan crust
+How to make the graham cracker crust with chopped pecans

 First you start with the graham cracker pecan crust.